dfns/dfns-api-docs/getting-started/DataModelConcepts.md

 # Data Model Concepts

-### Tags and External IDs
+## Tags and External IDs

 Many entities in the Dfns data model expose `tags` and `externalID` fields which allow customers to mark items and link them to external databases.

+### `tags`

-* `tags`: Tags can be used to specify groups or categories.
+Tags can be used to specify groups or categories.
 They allow customers to mark entities by jurisdiction, department, seniority, business-function, or other classification criteria.

+### `externalId`

-* `externalId`:  Useful when an entity such as`Payment`, `Policy`, or`PublicKey` is generated initially within a customer’s database.
-The `externalID` of the database record can be provided and later used as a "foreign key" to retrieve data using the ID from customer’s database.
+Useful when an entity such as `Payment`, `Policy`, or `PublicKey` is generated initially within a customer’s database.
+The `externalID` of the database record can be provided and later used as a [foreign key](https://en.wikipedia.org/wiki/Foreign_key) to retrieve data by using the ID from the customer’s database.

-### Dfns ID
+## Dfns ID

 The majority of Dfns IDs are formed using the following standard: